 Enhancing the Effect with Additional Layers

-Once the first layer is dry, add more ink to deepen the texture.
-You can create more complex patterns and richer textures by layering the ink.
+After the first layer dries, add more ink to deepen the texture.
+Layering allows more complex patterns to develop.

 Experimenting with Different Watercolor Paints

-Different types of watercolor paint will create different textures.
-Let's compare liquid watercolor and pan watercolor.
+Different watercolor types produce different textures.
+The artist compares liquid watercolor and pan watercolor.

 Comparing Liquid Watercolor and Pan Watercolor

-- Liquid watercolor is highly concentrated and spreads easily.
-It creates vibrant, bold textures.
+- Liquid watercolor is concentrated, spreads easily, and creates bold textures.

 Adjusting Water and Pigment Ratios

-The amount of water you use affects how the texture forms.
-The effect might not be as strong if the color is too diluted.
-If it's too concentrated, it may not flow as freely.
+The amount of water used determines how texture forms.
+If the color is too diluted, the effect weakens.
+If too concentrated, it may not flow well.

 Testing Different Surfaces for Unique Effects

-- Cold-pressed paper (textured surface) enhances granulation and organic patterns.
+- Cold-pressed paper brings out granulation and organic patterns.

 Final Thoughts